cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 ### The Birth of an Automated and Free Certificate Authority

 When asked about the main obstacles to the widespread adoption of encryption, [J.C.
-Jones](https://insufficient.coffee/about/), one of the architects of Let’s Encrypt and now a Site Reliability Engineer after leading Firefox’s cryptographic team, responds:
+Jones](https://insufficient.coffee/about/), one of the architects of Let’s Encrypt and now one of its site reliability engineers after leading Firefox’s cryptographic team, responds:

 ![](/assets/jc-jones100.png)